 Wardell’s pleas echo a ripple of fear currently spreading throughout Missoula, that citizens who speak out against local government are unscrupulously punished for doing so.

-And speaking of being punished for speaking the truth, we return now to the story of how KBGA silenced the Outer Limits.
+And speaking of being punished for speaking the truth, we return now to the story of how KBGA muzzled the Outer Limits.
 Because the censorship did not begin recently.
-It began over a month ago.
+It began over a month prior to Gomer’s campus rampage.

-On 04 February 2020 we were alerted via Email by the KBGA Program Director of a smear piece against drone whistleblower Brandon Bryant, written by Missoula Current owner Martin Kidston.
+On 04 February 2020 we were alerted via Email by the KBGA Program Director of another smear piece written by Kidston, this one against drone whistleblower Brandon Bryant.
 The Email read as follows:

 “A new article from the Missoula Current has been brought to my attention recently.
 In it a fellow named Bradon [sic] Bryant was mentioned, and after looking at this social media, we noticed that he may be tied to you, your show, and the station in some way.
 Before KBGA comes out in a statement in regards to his actions towards City Council members, I wanted to contact you to get more information about your connections with Brandon, if he has been on the Outer Limits, and the extent he has been on our air waves.
 Feel free to let me know and I look forward to hearing from you soon.